-The company assesses if a market is active through reference to Bloomberg and consultation with external stock brokers.
+The company assesses if a market is active through reference to Bloomberg and consultation with external stockbrokers.
 If markets are deemed inactive, the quoted price for similar assets in an active market is applied where possible.
-In other cases, stock brokers provide the company with a price based on market conditions.
-In instances where companies have gone into liquidation and their shares have been delisted from a stock exchange, the company's Head of Investments took a decision based on market knowledge and experience to write down the value of the shares to a flat level, pending the results of the liquidation of the company's investment assets.
+In other cases, stockbrokers provide the company with a price based on market conditions.
+In instances where companies have gone into liquidation and their shares have been delisted from a stock exchange, the company's Head of Investments took a decision based on market knowledge and experience to write down the value of the shares to a flat level, pending the results of the liquidation process.
+Other than in this regard, no other estimation uncertainty exists in respect of the valuation of the company's investment assets.